Filling Equipment and Machinery

 Check Valve Piston Filler

 Check valve piston filling machines use a check valve system that opens and closes on the infeed stroke and discharge stroke.
-A great feature of this type of filler is that it can self prime to draw product directly from a drum or pail and then discharge into your container.
+A great feature of this type of filling equipment is that it can self prime to draw product directly from a drum or pail and then discharge into your container.
 Typical accuracy on a piston filler is plus or minus one-half percent.
 However check valve piston fillers do have certain limitations in that they cannot run viscous products or products with particulates as both can foul the valves.
 But if your products are free flowing (meaning they pour relatively easily) this is a great machine for startups and large producers as well.

 Rotary Valve Piston Filling Machine

 Rotary valve piston fillers are distinguished by the rotary valve which has a large throat opening to allow thick products and products with large particulates (up to 1/2" diameter) from the supply hopper to flow through unimpeded.
 Great as a tabletop model or can be ganged for higher production requirements.
-Fill pastes, peanut butter, gear oil, potato salads, italian dressing and much more on this type of piston filler with accuracy of plus or minus one-half percent.
+Fill pastes, peanut butter, gear oil, potato salads, Italian dressing and much more on this type of piston filler with accuracy of plus or minus one-half percent.
 Fills accurately at a ten to one ratio of the cylinder set.

 Pump Filling Machines

 Pump fillers are another method of filling products ranging from liquids to thick pastes, even those with solid particulates (although generally much smaller than on a Rotary Valve Piston Filler).
 Available as tabletop models through multi-head ganged automatic machines.
-Another advantage of using a positive displacement pump filler is that the range of fill volumes is much greater than on a piston filler, albeit that the fill times increase significantly the larger the fill volume required.
+Another advantage of using positive displacement pump filling equipment is that the range of fill volumes is much greater than on a piston filler, albeit that the fill times increase significantly the larger the fill volume required.
 Other great features of a pump filling machine include easy fill adjustment by entering the amount needed, and a self priming feature similar to a check valve piston filler's ability to draw product directly from a drum or other container.
 For thicker products a supply hopper can be added similar to a rotary valve piston filler so that product flood feeds directly into the pump.
 Fill volumes are determined by counting revolutions (and partial revolutions) of the pump.

-Peristaltic Pump Fillers
+Peristaltic Pump Filling Machinery

-Peristaltic pump filling machines are very popular in the pharmacuetical and hazardous chemical industries because product does not have any external environment exposure since the hose goes directly from the product supply, through the pump (as opposed to into the pump), and to the dispense point.
+Peristaltic pump filling machines are very popular in the pharmaceutical and hazardous chemical industries because product does not have any external environment exposure since the hose goes directly from the product supply, through the pump (as opposed to into the pump), and to the dispense point.
 When the product run is complete the hose can be disposed of, or treated for reuse.
 Furthermore with some pumps extreme accuracy is possible down to the 1 ul (microliter) level.

 Timed Fill Gravity Systems

-Timed flow fillers are another type of filler on the market.
+Timed flow fillers are another type of filling equipment on the market.
 This type of filler works on the principle of a tank mounted above filling heads that have solenoid valves to open and close for the flow, or in some cases pinching of the hose to close.
 Fill volume is determined by timers that open and close the valves or pinch the tubes.
 Single head models can work pretty well for a variety of products.
 Even multi-head models can work pretty well once the system is balanced if only one formulation is run or the flow characteristics are identical.
 However the big disadvantage of timed fill systems is when the user wishes to fill a variety of products with different flow characteristics.
 In this case the system needs to be rebalanced which is not an easy task as every adjustment of for one head's flow affects all of the others.
 Busch Machinery does not offer timed fill systems for this reason, as other machinery that we offer can offer the same or better accuracy, at about the same cost, and without the hassle associated with timed fill systems.

-Powder and Granule Filling Systems
+Powder and Granule Filling Equipment

-Net Weight Powder Fillers
+Net Weight Powder Filling Equipment